 • Everyone in this category has a Philadelphia probation or parole detainer and/or a holding matter from another jurisdiction.
-People with or without open cases, who have not received a sentence are included.
+People with or without open cases are included in this group.
+Open cases could be those that are disposed and awaiting sentencing.